lod1n/ZetaChain-ConnectorBot/README.md

 ## Alerts

-- CONNECTOR-1
+- CONNECTOR-BLACKLIST

-  - Fired when a transaction is detected originating from a blacklisted address
+  - Fired when any event transaction is detected when originating from 5or being sent to a blacklisted address
   - Due to the malicious nature of blacklisted addresses:
     - Severity is always set to "high"
     - Type is always set to "suspicious"
-  - Currently the blacklist is hardcoded for each chain within `network.ts`

 - CONNECTOR-2

   - XXXX

-- TOKEN-1
+- TOKEN-BLACKLIST

   - Fired when a transaction is detected originating from a blacklisted address
   - Due to the malicious nature of blacklisted addresses:
     - Severity is always set to "high"
     - Type is always set to "suspicious"
-  - Currently the blacklist is hardcoded for each chain within `network.ts`

-- TOKEN-2
-  - XXXX
+- TOKEN-LARGETRANSFER
+  - Fired when a transfer transaction is detected exceeding the value set in `bot-config.json`
+  - The criticality used below can be modified once a reasonable threshold value is agreed.
+    - Severity is always set to "info"
+    - Type is always set to "info"

 ## Test Data